The HobbitHouse Ilustrated Glossary of Woodworking terms

 drop finial --- An "upside down" finial, used to adorn a dropped portion of a stairway newel (where the newel projects downward below the floor level of an upper floor).
 Example:

-drop leaf --- An extension section on a table top that uses a hinge (most commonly in a rule joint) to allow the extension to be vertical at the side of the table when not in use but horizontal when in use.
-A drop leaf can be achieved by just putting a hinge under a butt jointed leaf, but a rule joint looks much nicer.
+drop leaf --- An extension section on a table top that uses a hinged joint (most commonly in a rule joint) to allow the extension to be vertical at the side of the table (pointing towards the floor) when not in use but horizontal when in use.
+A drop leaf can be achieved by just face mounting a butt hinge on the bottom of table and the bottom of the butt jointed leaf, but a rule joint looks much nicer and is considered a more elegant look.
 Example:

 drum sander --- A powered sander where the sandpaper is on a drum.
 Some versions use cut sheets of sandpaper on a slotted drum but most use prefabricated sanding sleeves that fit over a rubber housing, many of which are then expanded slightly to hold the paper sleeve in place during operation.
 Sizes range from tiny (on a Dremel tool to several feet in width for sanding wide planks, and styles are all over the map, including large floor model commercial models, shop built models, pneumatic-sleeve models (flexible drums), drill press models, hand-held models, and oscillating models that help avoid sanding lines.
-Here are the major types, each with its own entry in this glossary:
+The major types, each with its own entry in this glossary, are listed below.
+Compare/contrast to other forms of power sander.

 drying --- The process of removing the moisture from green wood to improve its workability and to stabilize it so that it will not change size/shape after being put into service.
 Also called seasoning.
 Sometimes this is done by leaving wood open to the air for many months or even a few years, in which case it is called air drying.
 It can also be done more quickly in a kiln, in which case it is called kiln drying.
 The process can cause flaws in the wood and these are called drying defects.